Are Poodles Good With Kids? Skip to content

 In Short, Are Poodles Good With Kids?

-They are also very playful animals who provide hours of entertainment.
+They are playful too, good for hours of it.

 What Size of Poodle Is Best For Kids?